wso2/docs-open-banking/en/docs/develop/gateway-error-handling.md

     `com.wso2.openbanking.accelerator.gateway.executor.impl.error.handler.OBDefaultErrorHandler`

 1. When you implement a custom executor, you can use the `isError` flag to identify policy violations.
-In your executor at the beginning of each method, check the `isError` flag in `OBAPIRequestContext` and `OBAPIResponseContext` and act accordingly.
+In your executor, at the beginning of each method, check the `isError` flag in `OBAPIRequestContext` and `OBAPIResponseContext` and act accordingly.